What’s New in Bladder Cancer Research?

 Immune checkpoint inhibitors: An important part of the immune system is its ability to keep itself from attacking the body’s normal cells.
 It does this by using “checkpoints” – molecules on immune cells that need to be turned on (or off) to start an immune response.
 Cancer cells sometimes use these checkpoints to avoid being attacked by the immune system.

 Newer drugs that target checkpoint molecules such as PD-1 and PD-L1 hold a lot of promise as bladder cancer treatments.
-For example, atezolizumab (Tencetriq), which targets PD-L1, is now approved to treat advanced bladder cancer.
-Another checkpoint inhibitor, pembrolizumab (Keytruda), which targets PD-1, has also been shown to shrink some advanced bladder cancers in early studies.
+Examples include atezolizumab (Tecentriq), which targets PD-L1, as well as nivolumab (Opdivo) and pembrolizumab (Keytruda), which target PD-1.
+These drugs have been shown to shrink some advanced bladder cancers in early studies.

 Several other types of immunotherapy are now being studied as well.